jake222colostate/Us/README.md

    pnpm repo:check-binaries
    ```

    The check scans tracked, staged, and untracked files so you can catch stray assets before they ever hit git history.
+It fails on
+   tracked or staged offenders and prints a warning for any untracked binaries still lingering in your working tree.

 ### Running on Web / RunPod